 Talkin’ Jazz Lecture Series

-Here are some of our talks from previous years:
+Here are some of Jazz Arts Project’s speakers from previous years:

 - “The State of Jazz” Dorthaan Kirk and Sheila Anderson, two venerable personalities from WBGO Jazz 88.3